espressif/esp-idf/docs/en/api-reference/storage/sdmmc.rst

     To initialize eMMC memory and perform read/write operations, follow the steps listed for SD cards in the previous section.

-    Using API with SDIO cards
+    Using API with SDIO Cards
     ^^^^^^^^^^^^^^^^^^^^^^^^^

     Initialization and the probing process are the same as with SD memory cards.
 The only difference is in data transfer commands in SDIO mode.